ludvigsandberg/meta/README.md

 }
 ```

-### Strings
+### String

-You can use the array API to handle strings.
-Note that these strings are not null-terminated, so care is needed when interacting with standard library functions.
+The array API is well suited for handling strings.
+Note that these strings are not null-terminated, so be mindful when interacting with standard library functions.

 ```c
 #include <stdlib.h>
 #include <string.h>